marcinzh/skutek/README.md

 # 3\.
 Effect Stack

-An *Effect Stack* in Skutek, is a type-level set of *Effects*.
+An *Effect Stack* in Skutek, is a type-level **set** of *Effects*.

-It's a misnomer to call it a "stack", as it wrongfully (in Skutek) suggests significance of the order of elements.
-We're going to use this term anyway, for traditon and convenience.
+It's a misnomer to call it a "stack", as it wrongfully (in case of Skutek) suggests significance of the order of elements.
+Despite that, we're going to use this term, for traditon and convenience.

 Skutek uses **intersection types** as the representation of *Effect Stacks*.